 - a.
 Selection of a base flood that is based upon engineering calculations, which permit a consideration of such flood factors as its expected frequency of occurrence, the area inundated, and the depth of inundation.
 The base flood selected for this ordinance is representative of large floods, which are characteristic of what can be expected to occur on the particular streams subject to this ordinance.
-The base flood is the flood that is estimated to have a one percent chance of being equaled or exceeded in any given year as delineated on the Federal Insurance Administrator's FIS, and illustrative materials for Jefferson County, dated June 20, 2019, as amended, and any future revisions thereto. - b.
-Calculation of water surface profiles are based on a standard hydraulic engineering analysis the capacity of the stream channel and overbank areas to convey the regulatory flood. - 4.
-Computation of a floodway required to convey this flood without increasing flood heights more than one (1) foot at any point. - Delineation of floodway encroachment lines within which no development is permitted that would cause any increase in flood height. - Delineation of flood fringe, i.e., that area outside the floodway encroachment lines, but still subject to inundation by the base flood.
+The base flood is the flood that is estimated to have a one percent chance of being equaled or exceeded in any given year as delineated on the Federal Insurance Administrator's FIS, and illustrative materials for the City of Kennett, Missouri, dated December 4, 1979, as amended, and any future revisions thereto. - b.
+Calculation of water surface profiles are based on a standard hydraulic engineering analysis of the capacity of the stream channel and overbank areas to convey the regulatory flood.